 - “Blackface Photography and Performance Remains.”
 Plenary Paper.
 American Society for Theatre Research, Annual Conference, Nashville, TN.
 November 2, 2012.

-- Working Group Grant, Central New York Humanities Corridor, 2014-2018.
-Co-awarded to Mary Simonson (Colgate), Byron Suber (Cornell), Amanda Eubanks Winkler (Syracuse)
+- Working Group Grant, Central New York Humanities Corridor, 2014-2021.
+Co-awarded to Mary Simonson (Colgate), Amy Swanson (Colgate), P. Byron Suber (Cornell), and Amanda Eubanks Winkler (Syracuse)

 - Dissertation Research Fellowship, American Society for Theatre Research, 2010